EXTRACORPOREAL SHOCKWAVE THERAPY (ESWT)

 WHO IS THIS FOR?

 A non-surgical therapy, ESWT works through the delivery of controlled impulses of energy as soundwaves, which are targeted to specific damaged tissues using cutting-edge technology.
-Clinically proven, ESWT offers an effective non-surgical way to treat a wide variety of complaints causing acute or chronic pain including:
+Clinically proven, ESWT offers an effective to treat a wide variety of acute or chronic painful complaints including:

 ◾Medial tibial stress syndrome